 It's not personal.

-I don't like a weak America.
+I don't like a weak America, and he projects nothing but weakness.

-And they they they can't believe their own eyes.
+And they can't believe their own eyes.

 They are making assessments daily about Joe Biden, and they've not concluded that he's particularly strong.